henhenmuldani/henhenmuldani.com/posts/projects/bhisma-learning-app.md

 ## The Problem

 Covid-19 pandemic has changed the way we learn.
 We can't go to school and learn like usual.
 We need to learn from home.
 But, not all school has a good system to make their student learn from home.
 So, we need a system that can make student learn from home.

+## The User & Audience

+As i mentioned above, the main goal of the site is to help student to learn from home.
+So the user of this app is a teacher, student, and parent.

+## Role & Responsibility

+I was responsible for creating all the features in this android app like login, register, create material, create quiz, do quiz, etc. But i didn't create the backend API for this app.
+I only consume the API.